-- 6. (a) A member who is not a relevant intermediary is entitled to appoint not more than two proxies to attend, speak the shareholding concerned to be represented by each proxy shall be specified in the form of proxy. - of shares in relation to which each proxy has been appointed shall be specified in the form of proxy.
+- 6. (a) A member who is not a relevant intermediary is entitled to appoint not more than two proxies to attend, speak and vote at the Meeting.
+Where such member's form of proxy appoints more than one proxy, the proportion of the shareholding concerned to be represented by each proxy shall be specified in the form of proxy. - A member who is a relevant intermediary is entitled to appoint more than two proxies to attend, speak (b) and vote at the Meeting, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
+Where such member's form of proxy appoints more than one proxy, the number of shares in relation to which each proxy has been appointed shall be specified in the form of proxy.